defaultroute0/NSXpolicyMigration/README.md

 # NSX Policy Migration Scripts

 These files are base script examples to be able to move VM's to a blank/new NSX Manager environment.
 They dont move the VM's themselves, but rather store NSX security tag(s) to VM infomation in a CSV, then allow you to play that back at the new environment, applying the tags if the VM name matches.
 They also do the same with NSX Security Policy Groups.
-These should be done first, in order, ahead of any DFW export / import as exporting firewall configuration will export only the firewall rules definition but not the groups and other objects.
+VM's moved, tags should be done next, then groups, in order, ahead of any DFW export / import so dependant objects exist before referencing them.
+Using NSX's inbuilt DFW *exporting firewall configuration* will export only the firewall rules definition but not the groups and other objects.

 # Files